withastro/astro/packages/integrations/tailwind/README.md

 Tailwind lets you use utility classes instead of writing CSS.
 These utility classes are mostly one-to-one with a certain CSS property setting: for example, adding the `text-lg` to an element is equivalent to setting `font-size: 1.125rem` in CSS.
 You might find it easier to write and maintain your styles using these predefined utility classes!

 If you don't like those predefined settings, you can [customize the Tailwind configuration file](https://tailwindcss.com/docs/configuration) to your project's design requirements.
-For exmaple, if the "large text" in your design is actually `2rem`, you can [change the `lg` fontSize setting](https://tailwindcss.com/docs/font-size#customizing-your-theme) to `2rem`.
+For example, if the "large text" in your design is actually `2rem`, you can [change the `lg` fontSize setting](https://tailwindcss.com/docs/font-size#customizing-your-theme) to `2rem`.

 Tailwind is also a great choice to add styles to a React, Preact, or Solid component, which don't support a `<style>` tag in the component file.
 That said, it's generally discouraged to use both Tailwind and another styling method in the same file.